polyfy/polylith/readme.md

 profile so that the development environment could treat the component as source code:<br>
 <img src="images/refresh-ws-2.png" width="20%">

-These settings are only used by the IDE, but to switch to the `remote` profile when running a tool command, we need to pass in `+remote`:
+These settings are only used by the IDE, but to switch to the `remote` profile when running a command, we need to pass in `+remote`:
 ```sh
 poly info +remote
 ```